MalindiFrank/4phrases/README.md

 # An Even Better Web Feature

 - Project includes `manifest.webmanifest`: Web app manifest for progressive web app features.
-  - The site can be a "stand-alone" app in any device and still look good, [Try It!](https://4phrases.netlify.app/)
+  - The site can be installed as an app in any device and still feel and look the same, [Try It!](https://4phrases.netlify.app/)

-# How It All Works
+# How It Actually Works

 - **Fetching Quotes**: On page load and whenever the "next" button is clicked, a quote is fetched from the API endpoint `https://quotes-api-self.vercel.app/quote`.
 - **Swipe Gestures**: